Update video details

 When you update details about your video, you can choose from a wide variety of settings.
 Choices include:

-- metadata - An array of dictionaries where each dictionary contains a key:value pair that describes the video.
+• metadata - An array of objects where each object contains a key:value pair that describes the video.

 To update details about a video, use this code sample: